gittyeric/freql-recommendation-engine/doc/queries.md

 ## Query API Docs

-All queries receive as input a single Id.
-From queries will returns recommendations while FromItems is a simple graph search to get the input Id's Related Nodes.
+All queries receive as input a single Id.  **"From"** represents a recommendation rank query while **"FromItems"** is a simple graph search to get the input Id's "Related" "Nodes", aka "Traversing" the input Id's Relation edges and returning a list of the "Destination" nodes.

+### Select & FromItems

+A **Select** query is essentially a useless SQL-and-readability-friendly front for the inner **FromItems** it uses:

-**Select & FromItems** gets the destination nodes of all Relations that match the input Id.
+**FromItems** gets the destination nodes of all Relations that match the input Id.
 For example, get all of a user's videos:

     Select(Video, FromItems( UserWatchedVideo ) )

+**FromItems** may appear without a matching **Select** when nested inside a complex **Suggest** query.

 ### Suggest & From

-Any query starts with specifying the output type using **Suggest**.
-This ensures that the inner From matches up to what you're trying to get:
+Any suggestion rank-based query starts with specifying the output type using **Suggest**.

-The **From** clause specifies the Relation to get from.
+The **From** clause specifies the Relation to base suggestions from.
 For example, getting similar Users based on watched videos:

     Suggest(User, From( UserWatchedVideo ) )
-    ### FromItems

 ### To